Myndex/SAPC-APCA/documentation/independent-review.md

 - [Adv.
 Perceptual Contrast Algorithm](https://typefully.com/u/DanHollick/t/sle13GMW2Brp) Don Hollick's review and discussion of APCA vs WCAG 2.
 Typefully, Dec.
 2021
 - [Accessible Palette: stop using HSL for color systems ](https://wildbit.com/blog/accessible-palette-stop-using-hsl-for-color-systems) by Eugene Fedorenko, this is largely a discussion of his new color pallette tool, but APCA figures into that, and he discusses the integration into the tool vs WCAG&nbsp;2 contrast.

 ## Known Issues With WCAG 2 Contrast
 ### _Discussion with links to third party articles<br>written prior to the development of APCA_
-The problems of 4.5:1 as a target for a guideline not only impact those with impairments, but impact standard vision as well.
+The problems of 4.5:1 as a target for a guideline is that it not only impact those with impairments, but impacts standard vision as well.
 WCAG&nbsp;2 contrast SCs affect 100% of sighted users.
-The inherent problems with the WCAG&nbsp;2 contrast math have been known for some time and [widely critisized](https://macwright.com/2019/03/30/color-contrast-is-a-problem.html).
-Including studies [by others showing that color insensitive types](https://www.bounteous.com/insights/2019/03/22/orange-you-accessible-mini-case-study-color-ratio/) are not well served.
-The WCAG&nbsp;2 contrast specs often cause enough problems for designers [that it is ignored](https://uxmovement.com/buttons/the-myths-of-color-contrast-accessibility/) and today, some 86% of websites are failing WCAG\_2 contrast per an automated survey—though some of these failures are not due to poor actual accessibility, but due to the perceptual inaccuracies of WCAG\_2 contrast.
+The inherent problems with the WCAG&nbsp;2 contrast math have been known for some time and [**widely critisized**](https://macwright.com/2019/03/30/color-contrast-is-a-problem.html).
+Including studies [**by others showing that color insensitive types**](https://www.bounteous.com/insights/2019/03/22/orange-you-accessible-mini-case-study-color-ratio/) are not well served.

+The WCAG&nbsp;2 contrast specs often cause enough problems for designers [**that it is ignored**](https://uxmovement.com/buttons/the-myths-of-color-contrast-accessibility/) and today, some 86% of websites are failing WCAG\_2 contrast per an automated survey—though some of these failures are not due to poor actual accessibility, but due to the perceptual inaccuracies of WCAG\_2 contrast.

+The unfortunate end result is a grave distrust of the WCAG 2.x accessibility standards overall, despite the many other important aspects of those standards.

 ## More About APCA
 - [_**Easy Intro to APCA**_](https://git.apcacontrast.com/documentation/APCAeasyIntro) is a good a quick start
 - [**_Linktree of essential resources_**](https://linktr.ee/Myndex) a short, curated list of links
 - [**The Realities And Myths Of Contrast And Color**](https://www.smashingmagazine.com/2022/09/realities-myths-contrast-color/) Published by _Smashing Magazine_.
 A brief but comprehensive primer to vision, color, and contrast for design, with an emphasis on typography, readability, and visual accessibility needs.

 ### More WCAG 2 Comparisons
 The following articles and blog posts make comparisons between APCA and WCAG 2, all written by APCA Lead Researcher A.Somers: